-The instructions to setup the DVR viewer are broken up into the following sections, which include router and network setup intructions.
+The instructions to setup the DVR viewer are broken up into the following sections, which include router and network setup instructions.
 You will be guided step by step through all sections.
-There are links to each section below, incase you left off at a certain point and want to start where you left off.
+There are links to each section below, in case you left off at a certain point and want to start where you left off.

 Please follow these setup instructions: